BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 </p>

 <p>
-    The creation of the pagoda was organized by Nipponzan-Myōhōji-Daisanga, a Buddhism-adjacent Japanese religious organization founded in 1917¹.
+    The creation of the pagoda was organized by Nipponzan-Myōhōji-Daisanga, a Buddhist-adjacent Japanese religious organization founded in 1917¹.
     This is the pagoda - it's the structure on the right-hand side of the photo²:
     <div align="center">
       <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/World-Peace-Pagoda-in-Leverett.jpg" />